AnyChart/docs.anychart.com/Basic_Charts/Sparkline_Chart.md

 ## Chart

-As sparklines are very simple and their main purpose is showing the trend of something unique, there's no possibility (and no need) to make them multi-series.
+As sparklines are very simple and their main purpose is showing the trend of something unique, there's no possibility (and no need) to make them multiple-series.

 Sparkline series can be of 4 types: line, area, column and win/loss.